QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ## What Community Collab isn’t

 - It isn’t an official affiliation with the Quilt project itself or any other community part of the program
-- It isn’t a place to blindly synchronise bans between communities
+- It isn’t a place to blindly synchronise punishments between communities
     - Each community must decide on appropriate moderation action based on facts shown to them and their own rules and policies.
 Infringing this rule may get your community removed from the Community Collab program.

 ## Roles inside the server